veltzer/pytags/README.txt

 	configuratin determines which files are actually scanned (you probably don't want to scan binary files).
-	Files which have already been scanned are not scanned. tagger --search [--dir [dir]] [tags]
+	Files which have already been scanned are not scanned. tagger --importrelations [file]
+	will import relationships file between tags.
+	tags which are mentioned in this file will have their previous relationships erased. tagger --search [--dir [dir]] [tags]
 	will list the set of files that have been tagged with these tags that are in the requested folder.
 	The default for the folder is the current folder. tagger --taglist
-	will list all tags known to tagger. tagger --clean
+	will list all tags known to tagger and their relationships. tagger --clean
 	will clear the tagger database.
 	must pass --force to show that you really want this.